Shopping online, by telemarketing or mail order

 You can also find information about the company online.
 This allows you to see whether consumers have written about their experiences of good or bad operations by the company on message boards.

-If you would like to return a sealed audio or visual recording, or computer programme, the seal must be intact when returning the item.
-You cannot return products ordered via distance selling based on the same terms as with regular manufactured goods.
+- When you return a sealed audio or visual recording or a computer program, the seal must be intact.
+Also, the terms for returning made-to-measure products ordered via distance selling are not the same as the terms for returning regular manufactured goods.
 For example, an item of clothing made according to your measurements is a made-to-measure product.

-You cannot return an item that you download electronically or cancel the purchase after you have downloaded the product on your computer even if the cancellation period has not yet ended.
+- You cannot return an item that you download electronically or cancel the purchase after you have downloaded the product on your computer even if the cancellation period has not yet ended.
 The seller must, however, notify you in advance that you have no right to cancel the purchase.